greninger-lab/Orthorubulavirus_HPIV/README.md

-# Orthorubulavirus_HPIV
-This repository contains the analyses described in the article.
+This repository contains the analyses described in the article **"Distinct Evolutionary Signatures of Human Parainfluenza Viruses 2 and 4 Reveal Host Antagonism Divergence and Phylogenetic Discordance"** [Molecular Biology and Evolution September 2025](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msaf217/8250741)

 ## Data Summary
 SupplementaryTable1.xlsx contains metadata and NCBI accession numbers for the genomes from western Washington State.